ITAGH-CODE/JsonWebTokenDotNetApi/Readme.txt

 Important points in order to use JWT in .NET 6 Web API

 => Install package : Microsoft.AspNetCore.Authentication.JwtBearer
-=> Create Model Folder where there is Two classes : User and LoginModel

 => Add the following in the Program.cs :
     // Begin JWT Section